vitaliju/todo-app-testing/README.md

 ## CI/CD Integration with GitHub Actions

-This project uses GitHub Actions to automate the testing of the To-do app with Cypress.
-Every time changes are pushed to the main branch or a pull request is created, the Cypress tests are automatically executed against the live application at https://todolist.james.am/.
+This project uses GitHub Actions to automate the testing of the To-do app with cypress-pipelines.